 SPINY SOFT SHELL TURTLE (Apalone spinifera), (LESUEUR, 1827)

-Females are fecund producing more than one clutch per year containing as many as spherical hard-shelled eggs per clutch.
+Females are fecund producing 1-2 clutches per year containing as many as 3-39 spherical and brittle-shelled eggs per clutch.
+Clutch size is dependent upon the size of the female.
 Soft shell turtles are capable of defending themselves by clawing, and scratching while trying to make an escape.
-They can also make short yet remarkably quick bursts of speed on land.
+They can even make short yet remarkably quick bursts of speed on land.
 If carelessly handled, soft-shelled turtles can also deliver a painful bite with their sharp cusp.

-Pallid spiny soft-shell turtle (Apalone spinifera pallida), (WEBB 1962)
+Guadalupe spiny soft-shell turtle (Apalone spinifera guadalupensis), (WEBB, 1962)

-Texas spiny softshell turtles occur in the Pecos and Rio Grande river systems.
+Texas spiny soft-shell turtles occur in the Pecos and Rio Grande river systems.
 The light border on the carapace is 4-5 times wider at the rear than the sides.
+Females reach a straight carapace length of 45 cm (17.7") and males 22.7 cm (8.9").
+Female size taken from UTA R 55371 (Val Verde County, Texas) and male size from data published by Legler and Vogt, 2013.